 Taylor Swift Dropped Her New Music Video And We Have So Many Questions

 Taylor Swift used the VMAs to premiere her newest music video, “Look What You Made Me Do,” and it was epic.
 Tay is mad, and she doesn't care who knows about it.
 As always, her music video delivered drama, typical Swifty dance moves, and some subliminal shade.
-Taylor Swift's “Look What You Made Me Do” music video did make me ask some serious questions.
+Taylor Swift's “Look What You Made Me Do” video did make me ask some serious questions.
 The first one: Why?

 Swift has been out of the public eye for basically the past year.
 After tons of drama with Kim Kardashian and Kanye West (#KimExposedTaylorParty) and Katy Perry, Swift needed a break.
 She clearly spent that time stewing over everyone who has crossed her.
 She's back with a vengeance.
 The old Taylor is dead — you heard it here first!